 “I was just so excited to be on the stage and I felt so good and free, that I’ve been chasing that feeling ever since.”

-Treacy started in the music industry at 16-years-old as a singer-songwriter.
-Since then she sang on stage with Lady Gaga in 2014, two years later, in 2016, her single “Armageddon” placed on the Billboard Canadian Hot 100 chart.
-She then appeared on and won CTV’s The Launch season two in 2019.
+Treacy started in the music industry at 16 years old as a singer-songwriter.
+Since then she sang on stage with Lady Gaga in 2014.
+Two years later in 2016, her single “Armageddon” placed on the Billboard Canadian Hot 100 Chart.
+She then appeared on and won season two of CTV’s The Launch in 2019.

 It wasn’t a smooth journey for her.
-Treacy didn’t always know who she was and described her past self as an angsty teenager with a lot of issues to deal with which reflected into her music.
+Treacy didn’t always know who she was and described her past self as an angsty teenager with a lot of issues to deal with which was reflected in her music.

-“I feel like I was a ticking time-bomb before because I was so upset with the world and myself and everything, and I just couldn’t figure it out, my music was kind of all over the place and angry really,” she said
+“I feel like I was a ticking time-bomb before because I was so upset with the world and myself and everything, and I just couldn’t figure it out.
+My music was kind of all over the place and angry really,” she says.

 Treacy admitted herself to the hospital to get the help she needed for mental health.
 While there a nurse told her, “Go out, restart your life, and be selfish, get what you want.”